 How do I use the information I get?

 It is critical that you make your leasing decision based on reasons that do not discriminate against protected groups.
-So, you cannot consider things such as race, nationality or whether they have children.
+So, you cannot consider things such as race, nationality, or whether they have children.

 Consider whether the information shared by former landlords is what you want in a tenant.

 An applicant with a so-so credit history who nonetheless has a stable, well-paying job and positive reviews from several former landlords may be a good choice for your rental.
-On the other hand, an applicant whose landlords gave rave reviews but whose credit is poor, and who cannot provide income verification, may be a riskier bet for your rental property.
+On the other hand, an applicant whose landlords gave rave reviews but whose credit is poor, and who cannot provide income verification, maybe a riskier bet for your rental property.

 Interviews with former landlords, just like a completed rental application and a background report, verified employment and income, and other factors, are important parts of the tenant screening process.
 On their own, they may not tell you much; but, put together, they give you an overall picture of the applicant.

-The experience of calling former landlords will also give you good experience for that day when another landlord calls you to ask about a tenant.
+The experience of calling former landlords will also give you a good experience for that day when another landlord calls you to ask about a tenant.